This chart illustrates how integrating the output from solar and wind energy producers is a challenge for Idaho Power.

-This chart helps to illustrate how integrating electricity from the growing number of wind turbines is a challenge for Idaho Power.
-This is a current look at Idaho Power’s actual system load over the past 48 hours, along with the wind generation over the same period.
-On most days, the volume of wind power does not closely follow the pattern of demand, with wind often being at a low point in the late afternoon and early evening at the time when overall demand is peaking.
+This is a current look at Idaho Power’s actual energy demand over the past 48 hours, along with solar and wind generation over the same period.
+On most days, the volume of power from these sources does not closely follow the pattern of demand.
+Solar output peaks around midday or early afternoon while system demand peaks several hours later.
+Wind is often at a low point in the late afternoon and early evening when overall demand is peaking.

 The red line represents the nameplate capacity of wind generation on Idaho Power’s system.
 The chart reflects a three-hour delay, and is updated every 15 minutes.
 Note: Data is preliminary and subject to revision.